-DISCLAIMER: This monthly financial report provides an update for City Council on the financial condition of the City as of April 30, 2020.
+DISCLAIMER: This monthly financial report provides an update for City Council on the financial condition of the City as of May 31, 2020.
 In March 2020, the City's economic outlook changed dramatically as safeguards related to the COVID-19 pandemic were put into place.
 On March 24, 2020, City Council passed several emergency ordinances and resolutions to provide some tax relief the business community.
 Social distancing, restrictions placed on the number of people that can gather, quarantine recommendations and the virtual elimination of travel and tourism has had a significant negative impact on revenue projections in FY 2020.
 On April 1, 2020, staff presented City Council with an updated projection for FY 2020 (Attachment 1).
 It is important to note that the current FY 2020 revenue forecast is not sufficient to cover the appropriated expenditure amount.
 A combination of expenditure reductions and use of fund balance is expected to be utilized to fund this gap as outlined in the FY 2021 Budget version 2.0.

 REVENUES.
-With this report, the fiscal impacts of the restrictions from the pandemic are becoming evident.
-Through the first 9 months of FY 2020, the economic outlook appeared very strong.
-Nearly all revenue categories were performing at or above the budgeted amount, with a few exceptions.
-As of April 30, 2020, General Fund revenues totaled \$461.9 million, an increase of \$1.4 million or 0.3% above revenues collected at the same time in FY 2019.
-After ten months in FY 2020, approximately 59.2 percent of budgeted revenues have been collected.
+As of May 31, 2020, General Fund revenues totaled \$523.1 million, an increase of \$7.4 million or 1.4% above revenues collected at the same time in FY 2019.
+After eleven months in FY 2020, approximately 67.1 percent of budgeted revenues have been collected.
 Revenues may not track consistently with the calendar since many revenue sources have due dates that do not occur evenly through the year.
 Large revenue sources, such as real estate and personal property tax revenues are remitted twice per year and once per year, respectively.
 Personal property taxes were due on October 5th.
-Personal Property tax revenue is \$53.7 million or 11.0 percent higher than collections for the same period last year.
+Personal Property tax revenue is \$54.0 million through May 2020, which is 10.8 percent higher than collections for the same period last year.
 With the elimination of the decal, the motor vehicle license fee was eliminated.
 The personal property tax rate was increased to offset this fee elimination.
 The first half of the calendar year real estate tax is due on June 15th.
+At this time, the City has collected 58.8 percent of budgeted revenues and revenues collected in FY 2020 exceed revenues for this period in FY 2019 by \$14.6 million.
+This is entirely related to timing and should not be considered economically significant.

-File #: 20-0820, Version: 1
+File #: 20-1000, Version: 1

-Attachment 3 provides a comparison of local consumer taxes for the month of April.
+Attachment 3 provides a comparison of local consumer taxes for the month of May.
 It is important to note that prior to the pandemic many taxes were reflecting a very strong economic environment.
-Local sales tax is trending 11.3 percent over collections in FY 2019.
+Local sales tax is trending 9.4 percent over collections in FY 2019.
 Sales tax revenue is remitted by the State, two months after it is collected.
-Through 10 months of the fiscal year, the City has received 8 months of local sales tax revenue, which amounts to 71.4 percent of the amount budgeted.
-The impacts of the COVID-19 environment will not be reflected in Sales tax revenue until next month.
-It is interesting to note that Sales tax revenue recorded in April for February sales, as shown in Attachment 3, is 8.7 percent higher than revenue in April 2019 and 6.8 percent higher than the April average between FY 2015 and FY 2019.
+Through 11 months of the fiscal year, the City has received 9 months of local sales tax revenue, which amounts to 79.9 percent of the amount budgeted.
+Through May 2020, Recordation tax revenue reflects 102.8 percent of the budgeted amount and exceed collections for the same period in FY 2019 by 32.2 percent.